 Every type of plant needs to be taken care of in a different way.
 To keep it simple, trim all hardy and submerged plants to six inches above the root system and submerge at least three feet deep.
 Treat tropical lilies and lotuses as annuals or bring them inside to store in a heated aquarium with imitation sunlight.

-Pro Tip: Use aqua gloves to keep your arms and hands completely dry and free of muck stains on hands and nails.
+Pro Tip: Use aqua gloves to keep your arms and hands completely dry and free of muck stains on your hands and nails.

 - Fall Cleaning